rameshagowda/rameshagowda.github.io/_posts/2025-06-05-api-styles.md

 They are widely used for chat, gaming, live updates, and other scenarios where continuous, rapid data transmission is essential.

-Socket.io in NodeJS and SignalR MS DotNet leverage WebSockets for realtime, reliable and low latency communications.
+Socket.io (NodeJS) and SignalR (MS DotNet) leverage WebSockets for realtime, reliable and low latency communications.
 They can fallback to other transport protocols like SSE (Server Sent events) or long polling if websocket connection is not supported by client or network environment.

 ### References